-PHYSICAL & HEALTH EDUCATION 10 - WELLNESS (MPHED-10WL) 4 credits
+PHYSICAL & HEALTH EDUCATION 9 & 10 WELLNESS (MPHE-09W & MPHED10WL) 4 credits for Gr 10 Course

 This course will introduce students to a variety of physical activities and wellness assignments that focus on healthy and active living, social and community health, and mental well-being.
 There will be less emphasis on team sports and more time spent on wellness activities and lifelong activities such as yoga, walking, cooperative games, Zumba, disc golf, and various types of workouts.
 Students will be required to participate in both active and classroom activities to the best of their ability.